Healthcare professionals conference 2026

 10.05-10.30: Clinical update in immunotherapy

-Learn about the most recent clinical developments in immunotherapy as treatment for breast cancer.
+Learn about the most recent developments in immunotherapy as well as side effect management and future innovations.

 10.30-11.00: Break and exhibition